roku674/CopyrightAdder/README.md

 # Universal Copyright Header Script

 ## Description
-A reusable bash script that automatically adds copyright headers to source files based on git history.
+A reusable script that automatically adds copyright headers to source files based on git history.
 It correctly attributes each file to its original author by checking git logs.
+Available for bash (Linux/Mac), Windows batch, and PowerShell.

 ## Features
 - **Automatic Author Detection**: Uses `git log` to find who created each file